Venture Capital Financing Meaning

 - =-$10000000 + $4106983

 - = -5,893,016.60

 Therefore this project has a negative NPV and not worth investing.

-- High Return – If the venture is successful there is a chance of 40 to 50% return, which is higher than most investments.
-However, this return is not without the risks so it is a trade-off and only those who have this level of risk tolerance should invest in the same.
+- High Return – If the venture is successful, there is a chance of a 40 to 50% return, which is higher than most investments.
+However, this return is not without the risks, so it is a trade-off, and only those who have this level of risk tolerance should invest in the same.

 - Launch-Pad for Entrepreneurship – Small business gets the necessary resources for expansion and getting higher sales.
 Therefore VC investment drives entrepreneurship.